Please note nothing in this post is sponsored including any mention of food, hotels, or activities.

 How to get to Kanchanaburi from Bangkok:

-- Train – This is not the most popular option for tourists, but the one we opted for due to our love of train travel (link to post).
+Train – This is not the most popular option for tourists, but the one we opted for due to our love of train travel (link to post).
 Trains to Kanchanaburi are 3rd class only, but we loved it.
 We actually enjoyed these seats much more than our 2nd class ones up to Chiang Mai.
+See exactly how to take the train here.

 *Note the times below are estimates based on the time of day and typical amount of time we spent doing each activity, actual start and end time may vary